SchoolOfCode/ai-tools-audit-the-goldblums/README.md

 Will allow for more freedom to focus on other areas of the code whilst also having the increased security of tests within the code.

 However as with all Ai tools it would most likly require a developer to check the tests to make sure they are working correctly which can remove some of the speed.

-Evaluating the Tools
-For each tool, you can assess it with whatever criteria you deem best.
-Here's some example aspects that might help your structure:

-A. Opportunity
+We were reached out o by a company called TechForge that is a company with a strong focus on JS and react/next.js for projects and libraries.
+There have been issues with the timeframes in handling the building of the frameworks, errors are occuring in the structure of the folder system causing widespread and difficult to solve issues.
+Code is not being adequately tested which is increasing the risk of faulty code.

+We, the 'Codeblums by the Goldblums' aka auditors present the ultimate solution:

+////////v0-dev a Vercel AI tool for all your JS needs.//////

  • What problems does this tool solve?

-- The tool offers Component Creation:creates individual React components or sets of related components.
+- The tool offers Component Creation:creates individual React components or sets of related components for your program.
-   These can be quite sophisticated, including state management, hooks, and complex UI elements.
+   These include things like state management, hooks, and complex UI elements.
-- Code Snippets: provides code snippets for various parts of a React application, such as routing logic, state management setups, API integrations, etc.
+- Code Snippets: provides code snippets for various parts of your application, such as routing logic, state management setups, API integrations, and the like which help with decreasing errors.
 - File Structure Recommendations: Suggests and explains optimal file structures for React projects, especially those using Next.js.
 - Configuration Files: helps with configuration files like `package.json`, `.eslintrc`, `tsconfig.json`, etc.